-- Contract Pilots – You can start your own pilot business and work freelance on a per contract basis.
+- Contract Pilot – You can start your own pilot business and work freelance on a per contract basis.
 This means you will have to go out and find opportunities to bid on.
 Businesses, corporations, and governments all have a need for private contract pilots.

-- Test Pilots – That’s right, you can be a “crash test dummy” of the skies.
+- Test Pilot – That’s right, you can be a “crash test dummy” of the skies – without the crashing.
 This type of pilot career covers a lot of different sectors as you could be testing aircraft for aircraft manufacturers, private businesses, the military, federal government, and other aviation related businesses that may need test pilots.

-- Astronauts and Space Pilots – With recent aviation and aerospace technological breakthroughs, there will be a growing need for space-trained pilots in the next several years that are qualified to take commercialized commuter flights into outer space with civilian and non-civilian passengers on board.
+- Astronauts and Space Pilot – With recent aviation and aerospace technological breakthroughs, there will be a growing need for space-trained pilots in the next several years that are qualified to take commercialized commuter flights into outer space with civilian and non-civilian passengers on board.

-- Drone pilots – A drone pilot is the newest type of pilot career on the horizon, and it is anyone’s guess how this field will expand.
+- Drone Pilot – A drone pilot is the newest type of pilot career on the horizon, and it is anyone’s guess how this field will expand.
 Currently, this field of unmanned aircraft is on the rise with regard to pay as new uses are being applied with everything from real estate (bird’s-eye views of properties) to law enforcement (searching for lost people in dangerous terrain) to tourism (looking inside an active volcano).

 Which pilot careers grabbed your attention?

 After reviewing just a few of the many types of pilot careers listed here, have any of them caught your eye?
 Once you have an idea on which type of pilot career path you would like to follow, your next steps will be to find out which type of pilot license or pilot certificate you will need in order to be able to work in your chosen pilot career.
 Perhaps you are already interested in working for a particular airline, especially considering the benefits of seniority.
 Once you know what career path you want to follow, the only thing left to do is to pursue your training and pursue your dream job!

 About Our Flight School